Bishop Loughlin Memorial High School

 Bishop Loughlin Memorial High School is a private, Roman Catholic, co-educational, college-preparatory high school located at 357 Clermont Avenue in the Ft.
-Greene neighborhood of Brooklyn, New York.
+Greene neighborhood of Brooklyn, New York City.
 The school serves students in grades 9 through 12.
 Loughlin was founded in 1851 and was the first high school in the Diocese of Brooklyn (1853), but today is run independently by the Christian Brothers in the Lasallian educational tradition.

-Today, the school graduates 100% of its senior students with at least 98% of graduates matriculating to college each year.
+The school graduates 100% of its senior students with at least 98% of graduates matriculating to college each year.
 In 2018, Loughlin enrolled nearly 650 students, making it the fifth-largest Catholic high school in Brooklyn and Queens.
 The school had 38 full-time teachers, two part-time teachers and four full-time counselors.
-The 2017–2018 tuition was $10,050, and nearly 60% of all students were awarded financial aid or scholarships, with an average aid amount of $3,200.
+The 2017–2018 tuition fee was US$10,050; nearly 60% of all students were awarded financial aid or scholarships, with an average aid amount of $3,200.

 History

 In 1851, the De La Salle Christian Brothers assumed direction of the boys' section of what was then known as the St. James School on Jay Street in Brooklyn, the parochial school of St. James' Church.
 It was the first Catholic school in the Diocese of Brooklyn.

 In 1926 St. James became one of three diocesan high schools for boys.
 In 1933 the school moved to Clermont Avenue, and was renamed Bishop Loughlin Memorial High after the Very Reverend John Loughlin, the first Roman Catholic Bishop of Brooklyn, who served from 1853 to 1891.

 In 1933 the high school on Jay Street was closed and the Brothers and students transferred to the present campus of Bishop Loughlin Memorial High School.
 The new school was built on land originally intended for the diocesan cathedral bounded by Clermont, Greene, Lafayette, and Vanderbilt Avenues.
-The cornerstone of the school building erected in 1851 is now enshrined by the cafeteria entrance of the present building, a last vestige of the 81 years "Old St. James" stood downtown.
+The cornerstone of the school building erected in 1851 is now enshrined by the cafeteria entrance of the present building.
 The first Senior Prom was held in 1934 and the first edition of the Loughlinite, the school yearbook, appeared in 1938.

 As a diocesan high school, Loughlin opened its doors to the people of the entire diocese, which included all of Long Island at that time.
-It has been coeducational since 1973 with the closure of a nearby diocesan girls' high school.
+It became coeducational in 1973, following the closure of a nearby diocesan girls' high school.